ValeuDoamne/In-form-atiX/Scholarly.md

 # Software Requirements Specification
 ## For In-form-atiX
-Version 1.0 approved
+Version 2.0 approved
-Prepared by Alexa Constantin-Cosmin
+Prepared by Nita Alexandru
-09.04.2023
+18.06.2023

 Table of Contents
 =================